This site is intended only for healthcare professionals residing in Singapore

 Example of description text sitting alongside header

-Figure 1 shows the summary of lung cancer statistics worldwide.1-3
+Figure 1 shows the summary of NSCLC cases in Singapore

 Lung cancer refers to tumors originating in the lung parenchyma or within the bronchi.1 Non-small-cell lung cancer (NSCLC) is the most common type of lung cancer, making up approximately 85% of lung cancers, and is defined as any type of epithelial lung cancer other than small cell lung cancer (SCLC).2,3